 PTSD and SUDs commonly co-occur in the same person.4, 5 Nearly half of Americans who seek treatment for addiction also meet the diagnostic criteria for PTSD, which is a rate more than 5 times as common as that found in the general population.6

-People with PTSD were 2 to 4 times more likely to develop SUDs than people without PTSD.5 Among people with PTSD, almost half (46.4%) met the diagnostic criteria for an SUD.5 This issue is particularly prominent among veterans: Nearly one-third who seek treatment for an SUD are also diagnosed with PTSD.8
+People with PTSD were 2 to 4 times more likely to develop SUDs than people without PTSD.5 Among people with PTSD, almost half (46.4%) met the diagnostic criteria for an SUD.5 This issue is particularly prominent among veterans: Nearly one-third who seek treatment for a drug or alcohol addiction are also diagnosed with PTSD.8

 Many theorize that people with PTSD may use substances to self-medicate their symptoms.5, 6 The types of substance(s) used could be a reflection of which symptoms are most prominent or distressing at the time.5 p3 PTSD has been linked to the use of various substances, including alcohol, marijuana, cocaine, opioids, marijuana, amphetamines, and benzodiazepines.5, 6, 7